If You Have Won the Game Quit Playing with Money You Really Need

 How Much “Safer Money” Do You Need?

 Let’s just cut to the chase.
-You need 5-10 years of safer money, or even more if you want.
+You need 5-10 years of safer money, or even more.
 Remember, after all, that the upside is that the kids get rich.

 You lose some sleep in years 3 or 4 (or more!) of depression and stock market crash.
 This can be heart-wrenching; it may feel like the world is ending, but remember, you still have plenty of money to retire.

-To figure out how much safer money you need, multiply your withdrawal rate times how many years you want to be safe for.
+To determine how much safer money you need, multiply your withdrawal rate by the years you want to be safe.

 Actual Asset Allocation of Safer Money